ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

+-   add option to skip lines with less than seqlen tokens
+-   will see how much data is needed for pretraining
+    -   tf-xl did it with only wikitext103
+    -   gpt2 and variants used giant datasets
+    -   will see if giant datasets are necessary
+        -   giant datasets are more varied
+    -   will need to use tfrecords or on the fly tokenization for giant datasets
+        -   full dataset can't fit in memory
 -   check ram needed for datasets
+    -   wikitext103
+        -   --fast, 13m
+        -   --efficient, 10m
+    -   benchmark on gcp
+    -   will have to use --fast and --efficient for larger finetuning datasets
+    -   get --fast working for tf
 -   get framework ready for quickly running large scale experiments then reapply for tfrc
 -   evaluation experiments
     -   redo wikitext2 and imdb experiments